DrewErskine/PeepPeaMonopoly/README.md

 # Peep Pea Ponopoly

 **LIVE DEMO:** [Watch on YouTube](https://youtu.be/u7EFFxZ7kOc)

-This demo is super cool and rare, check it out!
-It's the first one ever included in the README.
-Shout out to my graphics professor, Mr. Fredricks, who encouraged me to do this because he doesn't like reading.
-Honestly, that's a vibe.
-I support it heavily—more people should just ship their coding clips to YouTube!
-Don't let Sara be a hater.

 ---

 PeepMonopoly is a full-stack application developed using Spring Boot 3 for the backend and React for the frontend.
 This README is divided into multiple sections for easier navigation.